 Finally, advanced users can also manually edit their .htaccess file as well, for additional security.

 Of course, not everything is perfect.
 There are a couple of things to be aware of.

 This means that if there’s a problem with the actual server hardware, Cloudways are at the mercy of the third party provider to resolve it.
-With that said, in the first full year we were with Cloudways, we experienced less than an hour of downtime, and that was only on one of our three sites.
+With that said, in the time we have been with Cloudways, we have experienced almost no downtime, perhaps an hour or two at the most over the years.

-This was due to an issue with the VPS host.
-Cloudways has largely mitigated this issue by choosing some of the most well known VPS providers in the world, so this isn’t something to really worry about.
+Cloudways has largely mitigated the downtime issue by choosing some of the most well known VPS providers in the world, so this isn’t something to really worry about.